Skip to main content

 Clinical Focus: Viral Persistence, Mitochondrial Dysfunction, Microclots

 You had a "mild" infection.
-Three weeks later you could not walk up the stairs.
+3 weeks later you could not walk up the stairs.
 You have brain fog that feels like dementia.
 You crash after a 20 minute Zoom call.
 Your standard labs come back normal.
 Your primary care doctor says it is anxiety.
 You know it is not.

 This is Long COVID.
 It is real, the mechanisms are increasingly understood, and the standard system has not caught up to the clinical reality.
 The Long COVID Strategy is the playbook we use with our patients: identify the dominant mechanisms, stabilize the system with pacing and mast cell support, repair the cellular damage, and slowly rebuild capacity.
 The goal is not to push through.
 It is to manage through.